sympy/sympy/doc/src/modules/combinatorics/pc_groups.rst

 * Implementation of class Collector which can be treated as a base for polycylic groups.

-* Implementation of polycyclic group presentation(pc_presentation for short).
+* Implementation of polycyclic self presentation(pc_presentation for short).

-* Computation of exponent vector, depth and leading exponent for a given element of a polycyclic group.
+* Computation of exponent vector, depth and leading exponent for a given element of a polycyclic self.

 For a description of fundamental algorithms of polycyclic groups, we often make use of *Handbook of Computational Group Theory*.